 Bulgaria is home to the Rila Mountains, a stunning range which is famous for its Seven Lakes, a group of glacial lakes that belong to the Rila National Park.
 They are located at an altitude of 2100-2500 meters and are interspersed in a unique way.
 Musala, the highest peak in Bulgaria and in the Balkan peninsula, is another excellent place for those looking for a mountaineering adventure.
 If you love skiing, we recommend Bansko, a city with a popular ski resort at the foot of the Pirin Mountains.

 The Czech Republic is considered a new destination for active holidays.
-The Krkonoše Mountains are home to amazing waterfalls falling from impressive heights, some feeding the Elbe River.
-Podyjí National Park is a natural area that still remains intact, on the border with Austria and it is a great place for hiking while observing its diversity of wildlife.
+The Krkonoše Mountains are home to amazing waterfalls, some that feed the Elbe River.
+Podyjí National Park is an intact wilderness area on the border with Austria and is a great place for hiking and enjoying wildlife diversity.
 Adršpach, near the border with Poland and the central Sudetes, is the perfect location to enjoy sandstone climbing.
 Both winter and summer activities attract travelers from all over the world in the stunning Czech Republic.